-Table 11-1 cxfs_admin Environment Variables
+Table 11-1 cxfs\admin Environment Variables

-Environment Variable Values CXFS_ADMIN_CLUSTER_NAME clustername.
-Setting this value lets you bypass using the -i option if you have multiple clusters connected to the same public network, or want to use cxfs_admin from a node that is not part of the cluster.
-There is no default.
-CXFS_ADMIN_EDITOR emacs (default) or vi.
-CXFS_ADMIN_LINE_WRAP true (default) or false.
-CXFS_ADMIN_MODE basic (default) or advanced.
-CXFS_ADMIN_STOP_ON_ERROR true (default) or false.
+Environment Variable Values CXFS_ADMIN_STOP_ON_ERROR true (default) or false.
 CXFS_ADMIN_WRITE_MODE true or false (default), which specifies whether cxfs_admin will attempt to obtain the lock (enter write mode) by default (similar to entering -A on the cxfs_admin command line).
 To obtain the lock, the host on which cxfs_admin is executed must also have admin access permission and you must be logged in as root.
-(See "Setting cxfs_admin Access Permissions" on page 230.)
+(See "Setting cxfs_admin Access Permissions" on page 231.)

-3. Use the .cxfs_admin file in your home directory (as defined by the HOME environment variable) to set any of the following:
+3. Use the .cxfs\admin file in your home directory (as defined by the HOME environment variable) to set any of the following: